JustinHamerly/data-structures-and-algorithms/javascript/code-challenges/graph/readme.md

 1. vertex can be successfully added to the graph
 2. An edge can be successfully added to the graph
-3. A collection of all vertic can be properly retrieved from the graph
+3. A collection of all vertices can be properly retrieved from the graph
 4. All appropriate neighbors can be retrieved from the graph
-5. Neighbors are returned with the weight between vertic included
+5. Neighbors are returned with the weight between vertices included
-6. The proper size is returned, representing the number of vertic in the graph
+6. The proper size is returned, representing the number of vertices in the graph
 7. A graph with only one vertex and edge can be properly returned
 8. An error is thrown if an edge is created with vertices that don't exist